Key city centre projects

 Aucklanders are starting to see big changes in their city centre at an even faster pace than first thought.

-- enhancing lower Queen Street and Quay Street, with better pedestrian access and more public spaces
+- Te Komititanga (a striking, new people-friendly square in the heart of the city’s downtown) and Quay Street, with better pedestrian access and more public spaces.

-- making it easer for people to move between the downtown area and Wynyard Quarter.
+- Improved connections that make it easier for people to move between the downtown area and Wynyard Quarter.

 Civic Administration Building (The CAB)